 DEPF 2913 Removable Prosthodontics I (2 Credits)

 This course introduces the student to the basic principles of removable prosthodontics.
 The course will address the treatment of patients requiring complete denture (CD) therapy.
-The course will present concepts of complete dentures, work authorizations for their production in the dental laboratory.
 0-100 (DENT) Begin 2001D

 DEPF 3673 Advanced Restorative & Esthetics (2 Credits)

-This is a preclinical course presented in the simulation center to expose students to current techniques and materials in esthetic dentistry and restorative dentistry.
-This course equips students with the skills to properly diagnose, treatment plan and perform a variety of advanced restorative procedures with appropriate materials in context of comprehensive care.
-This course will present new developments, innovative techniques and scientific evidence related to restorative and esthetic dentistry as they become available.
+This is a preclinical course presented in the simulation center to expose students to current techniques and materials in esthetic and restorative dentistry.
+This course equips students with the skills to properly diagnose, treatment plan, and perform a variety of advanced restorative procedures with appropriate materials in context of comprehensive care.
 0-100 (DENT) Begin 2001D